-Going on a diving trip and is now wondering how to prepare for your scuba diving trip.
-Planning and preparing for your diving trip can be the difference between having an awesome trip or it just been a letdown.
+Going on a diving trip and are now wondering how to prepare for your scuba diving trip.
+Planning and preparing for your diving trip can be the difference between having an awesome trip or just being a letdown.

 In today’s post, we will go through how to prepare for a scuba diving trip, so let’s get started!